-The Summit Neighborhood Community Garden, located at the corner of Summit Ave. and 9th St. in Providence, RI, is in its first growing season!
+The Summit Neighborhood Community Garden is located in Kerry Kohring Park, at the corner of Summit Ave. and 9th St. in Providence, RI.

 Our garden is managed and maintained by a group of members who aim to spread their love and knowledge of gardening, grow healthy food, and create community.
 We support and expand gardening opportunities in the Summit Neighborhood by providing a shared space where neighbors can engage with the garden and each other.